 2. Layer Different Shades of Neutrals

-One of the most effective ways to keep a neutral color palette engaging is to layer multiple shades of neutrals together.
+One of the most effective ways to keep a neutral color palette engaging is by layering multiple shades of neutrals.
+This technique adds dimension and interest to a space, ensuring it doesn’t feel monotonous or flat.

 How to Layer Neutrals: